 A commitment to public education has since its earliest days been a defining feature of American democracy and a central tool for achieving equity.
 Schools are often at the geographic heart of communities and protecting children is a primary moral obligation.
-A fully reopened K-12 school system should be the hallmark of the American return to social and economic health.
+A fully reopened K-12 school system was the hallmark of the American return to social and economic health.

 public school students impacted by school closures